 PlotLens is Narrative Intelligence for writers.

 Not a writing assistant.
 Not a grammar checker.
-A dedicated layer of story intelligence that reads your manuscript, builds a living story bible, and guides you toward stronger continuity — without judging a word of your creative vision.
+A dedicated layer of narrative intelligence that reads your manuscript, builds a living story bible, and guides you toward stronger continuity — without judging a word of your creative vision.

-Our mission
+Our Mission

 PlotLens exists to hold that web.
 We're building the Narrative Intelligence platform: a system that reads your manuscript, extracts what it knows about your world, and surfaces guidance when that knowledge is in tension.
 It's a story bible that writes itself, a continuity editor that never forgets, and a research assistant that always shows its sources.